albrechtje/Python-Intro/README.md

 # Python-Intro

-You find in this repo a notebook with a brief introduction to Python.
+In this repo you find a notebook with a brief introduction to Python.

 If you want to run it with no setup at all on Google Colab, just click the link below: